 This is a difficult concept to define as each procedure will have a different standard of care.
 To learn what the standard of care for a procedure takes experience, the experience that doctors and healthcare facilities have and can use against you.
 The good news is that your medical malpractice attorney can put their knowledge and experience to work in favor of your claim and challenge any defenses by negligent doctors.

-Simply request a copy of your medical records according to the law, then contact a medical malpractice attorney from Zayed Law Offices as soon as possible to determine options in your case.
+Simply request a copy of your medical records according to the law, then contact a medical malpractice attorney from Zayed Law Offices Personal Injury Attorneys as soon as possible to determine options in your case.

 WHAT DO I HAVE TO PROVE IN ORDER TO SUCCESSFULLY BRING A MEDICAL MALPRACTICE CLAIM?

-Once the doctor-patient relationship has been established, the healthcare provider must adhere to the applicable standard of care.
-A patient bringing a medical malpractice claim must show that the healthcare provider breached the applicable standard of care, that the breach caused injury, and that the breach caused the patient's injuries.
+After establishing the doctor-patient relationship, the healthcare provider must follow the relevant standard of care.
+A patient bringing a medical malpractice case must show that the healthcare provider breached the standard of care, that the breach caused injury, and that the breach caused the injuries.

 Prosecuting a claim for medical malpractice can be time consuming, complicated, and costly.
 Contacting an attorney who has a proven track record of excellence is an essential part of bringing a successful medical malpractice claim.